magento/devdocs/_includes/install/ulimit.md

 You can do this either on the command line or you can make it a permanent setting for the user by editing their shell script.

-Before you continue, if you haven't done so already, switch to the <a href="{{ site.gdeurl21 }}install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.
+Before you continue, if you haven't done so already, switch to the <a href="{{page.baseurl}}install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.

 Command: